What to Do After a Motorcycle Accident

 Immediately after your motorcycle accident, check yourself for any injuries, whether they are minor or major.
 Check any other victims in the accident for injuries as well.
 Once you do, immediately call 911 whether or not anyone was seriously injured.
 If you are worried, you will be accused of causing the accident because you are the one calling the police, don’t fret, because you will not be.

 Whether you take any photos, videos or both, make sure that you document evidence of the accident you just experienced.
 Make sure to take pictures from various angles on your phone or any technology you have available to you.
 You are going to want this evidence to prove your innocence if you end up going to court.
 Documentation of the accident can help you with insurance during a court case as well.
+Evidence you need to document after a motorcycle crash includes:

 Get Your Bike Off the Road